 We source small quantities of premium beans from around the world with unique flavour profiles.
 We then put them through a number of precise step-by-step processes to turn them from cocoa beans into our premium quality chocolate.

-Haigh’s Dark Chocolate Cocoa Pod and Dark Chocolate Half Cocoa Pods with Nibs have been made in celebration of our artisan chocolate making heritage and our ongoing commitment to starting with the bean.
+Haigh’s Dark Chocolate Cocoa Pods and Dark Chocolate Half Cocoa Pods with Nibs have been made in celebration of our artisan chocolate making heritage and our ongoing commitment to starting with the bean.

 The hollow moulded Dark Chocolate Cocoa Pod and Dark Chocolate Half Cocoa Pod with Nibs make a unique gift and story of how Haigh’s make chocolate from the cocoa bean.
-They join our Gourmet Range of products.
+They are part of our Gourmet Range of products.

 The cocoa pod is the fruit picked from the Cacao Tree grown in hot, rainy tropical areas of the world.
 This is where the chocolate making journey begins.
 The cocoa pod contains cocoa beans which are later roasted to produce chocolate.

 Haigh’s Dark Chocolate Cocoa Pod is a true to life size and shape of the cocoa pod.

 Made from 100g of Haigh’s premium dark chocolate and hand finished with a delicate bronze lustre, the Pod is hand packaged into a clear recyclable cylinder with gold coloured caps.
 Priced at $19.50.

 During the chocolate making process the outer shells of roasted cocoa beans are removed to leave small nibs.
 These richly flavoured Ecuadorian cocoa nibs have been delicately coated in premium dark chocolate to create an amazing chocolate experience.